etaque/elm-transit-router/README.md

   }
 ```

-* In `mountRoute`, you should describe what should be done in your `update` when a new route is mounted.
+* In `mountRoute`, you'll provide what should be done in your `update` when a new route is mounted.
 The `Route` params are previous and new routes.

-* In `getDurations`, you should describe what are the transition durations, given previous/new route and current model.
+* In `getDurations`, you'll return the transition durations, given previous/new route and current model.
 Write `\_ _ _ -> (50, 200)` if you always want an exit of 50ms then an enter of 200ms.
 You `mountRoute` will happend at the end of exit.

-* `actionWrapper` is used to transform internal `TransitAction.Action` to your own `Action`.
+* `actionWrapper` will be used to transform internal `TransitAction.Action` to your own `Action`.

 * `routeDecoder` takes the current path as input and should return the associated route.
-See my package [elm-route-parser](http://package.elm-lang.org/packages/etaque/elm-route-parser/latest) for help on this.
+See my [elm-route-parser](http://package.elm-lang.org/packages/etaque/elm-route-parser/latest) package for help on this.

 It's now time to wire `init` and `update` functions: